FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Masterstroke/loverslab-mods.md

-## LoversLab Mods
+---
+categories: ["Masterstroke"]
+tags: ["docs"]
+title: "Lover's Lab Mods"
+linkTitle: "Lover's Lab Mods"
+weight: 4
+description: >
+  Configuring the list to fit your system.
+---

 Because we cannot automatically downloads mods from LoversLab, like we do for Nexus, users have to manually download them through Wabbajack.

 If that fails for you somehow you can use the table below to download the mods manually and put them into the download folder you specified, by default `Masterstroke/downloads`.

-### Disclaimer
+{{< alert color="info" title="Disclaimer">}}
+<div class="alert-icon">ℹ️</div>
 Even if you are not a fan of some creature mods, you need to download them.
-They wil not be forced onto you because creature content has it's separate profile.
+They will not be forced onto you because creature content has its own separate profile.
+{{< /alert >}}

 #### LAST UPDATED: 08/27/2023 - Masterstroke 1.9.2